jsoref/valkey-py/README.md

 ### Valkey Commands

 There is built-in support for all of the [out-of-the-box Valkey commands](https://valkey.io/commands).
 They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) except where a word (i.e. del) is reserved by the language.
-The complete set of commands can be found [here](https://github.com/valkey-io/valkey-py/tree/main/valkey/commands), or [the documentation](https://valkey-py.readthedocs.io/en/latest/commands.html).
+See the [complete set of commands](https://github.com/valkey-io/valkey-py/tree/main/valkey/commands), or [the documentation](https://valkey-py.readthedocs.io/en/latest/commands.html).

 ## Documentation